The professional craft of film budgeting for a movie or tv series production

 Each page of the screenplay breakdown is converted to a strip (a thin 8” wide row in a strip board set) representing each scene on the board.
 This time honored tradition is referred to as Strip Board, and once completed the Strip Board Shooting Schedule.

-Traditionally this work was created by hand on cardboard, with strips inserted into a hard board with slots for the strips – hence the strip board name.
+Decades ago this work was created by hand, with strips inserted into a hard board with slots for the strips, hence the ‘strip board’.
 Computers have long since made this function easier by allowing for digital representations of this physical process.

 Production Scheduling

 Production scheduling can begin with all of the strips are in place.
-While a First Assistant Director is generally responsible for the shooting schedule for the duration of filming, the line producer must use their experience to create it for the film budgeting and scheduling process (unless this task is undertaken with the assistance of a First A.D. which can be a luxury not often available.)
+While a First Assistant Director is generally responsible for the shooting schedule during filming, line producers use their experience to create these for the film budgeting and scheduling process.
+This is unless the task is undertaken with the assistance of a First A.D. which can be a luxury not often available.

 The producer, line producer, or production manager has in addition to film budgeting experience a solid understanding of the shooting schedule requirements.
-They bring all of their know how to bear upon arranging the strips on the board to coincide with how they understand best to shoot the film or television production.
+They bring all of their knowledge to arranging the strips on the board to coincide with how they understand best to shoot the film or television production.

-Factors taken into consideration in generating the scheduling include but are not limited to economy of filming at sets, locations, studios, weather, talent availability, government restrictions, and finance requirements which might affect the order of filming.
+Factors taken into consideration in generating the scheduling include economy of filming on sets, locations, studios, weather, talent availability, government restrictions, and finance requirements which might affect the order of filming.

 Scenes which are set in the same location are grouped together to be filmed efficiently.
-Those scenes in which the lead talent appear are considered to likewise be organized with an eye to minimize their time, and cost, on the production.
+Those scenes in which the lead talent appear are considered to likewise be organized with an eye to minimize their time, and cost, on set.

 All of these considerations are balanced to create the schedule for filming.
-The amount of work to be completed each day is affected by the length and specific filmmaking to be produced, allowing for the ultimate goal of the schedule – knowing how many Shooting Days are required to complete the production.
+The amount of work to be completed each day is affected by the length and specific filmmaking, allowing for the goal of the schedule in knowing how many Shooting Days are required to complete production.

 Once completed, the scheduling allows the producer to now see clearly which cast members and which production elements are required.
-Most importantly it can now be clearly determined for how long each of these elements are needed, affecting both time and money.
+Most importantly it can now be determined for how long each of these elements are needed affecting time and money.

 Film Budget and Schedule

-Film budget and schedule work can now be refined to consider each of the elements and the time frame for which they are needed.
-This process estimates the costs of the location(s) for filming which have been determined (the country, city, neighborhood, etc.) as well as the specific Location requirements (commercial and residential buildings, homes, businesses, restaurants, bars, etc.)
+Film budget and schedule work can now be refined to consider all elements and time frame for which they are needed.
+This process estimates the costs of the locations for filming (country, city) as well as the specific Location requirements (commercial, residential, buildings, homes, businesses, restaurants, bars, etc.)

 Likewise each and every production element goes through the costing process.
 Crew members, rentals, purchases, and contractual costs are detailed.